 Vibrant cities studded with impressive architecture

-Andalucía, ancient al-Andalus, is awash with glorious architecture that dates back to the eight centuries of Moorish rule that ended in 1492.
+Andalucía – al-Andalus in Moorish times – is awash with glorious architecture spanning eight centuries of Islamic rule in Spain and all the centuries since.
 Granada, Córdoba and Seville are the high points of a journey of extraordinary riches.
-In Granada, the palace complex of the Alhambra, in particular, is close to perfection, and perhaps one of the most impressive works of Islamic art anywhere in the world.
-Put simply, this is Spain’s most beautiful monument.
+In Granada, the palace complex of the Alhambra comes close to perfection, and is perhaps one of the most impressive works of Islamic architecture anywhere in the world.
+For many, this is Spain’s signature monument.

 A street, with a walkway of striped rainbow colors, leads to the pointed spire of a cathedral